LRAgent: Efficient KV Cache Sharing for Multi-LoRA LLM Agents: Background

 \textbf{KV Cache Sharing}\; Meanwhile, due to long trajectories from multi-step reasoning and multiple retrieval of large contexts from external tools, memory and compute overhead becomes much more pronounced in multi-agent settings than in single-agent scenarios.
 This is because each agent maintains its own KV cache even though much of the context is shared.
 Moreover, the same context is processed independently by multiple agents, leading to substantial computation.
 Together, these effects introduce memory and compute redundancy, increasing memory usage and latency.
 To mitigate the memory issue, recent works have explored KV cache sharing for context that is shared across agents.
-Most approaches either introduce a new model architecture that necessitates additional training to enable cache sharing, or handle positional misalignment so that precomputed KV caches for overlapping context chunks can be reused within a single model.
+Most approaches either introduce new model architectures that require additional training to enable cache sharing, or are limited to handling positional misalignment so that precomputed KV caches for overlapping context chunks can be reused within a single model.
 ICaRus~\cite{icarus2025icarus} proposes a decoder architecture that fine-tunes only the query projections for downstream tasks, enabling agents to share an encoder-generated cache and reconstruct task-specific additive caches at runtime.
 Cache2Cache~\cite{fu2025cache2cache} adds a trainable linear layer that project and fuse a source model's KV cache into a target model.
 KVLink~\cite{yang2025kvlink}, KVFlow~\cite{pan2025kvflow}, and KVComm~\cite{ye2025kvcomm} address positional misalignment from agent-specific prefixes by aligning cache offsets and adjusting positional embedding at runtime, allowing reuse of overlapping context despite divergent prefixes within a single model.
+We note that these prefix-aware methods rely on differences in input prefixes, and therefore reduce to a naive fully shared KV cache baseline when agents share identical system prompts.
 Other works rely on selective recomputation.
 For instance, CacheBlend~\cite{yao2025cacheblend} reuses KV caches by recomputing a small subset of tokens that are critical for accuracy.
 DroidSpeak~\cite{liu2026droidspeak} enables KV cache reuse across fine-tuned LLMs that share the same backbone by selectively recomputing KV cache of a predefined set of critical layers while reusing the KV cache for the remaining layers, reporting higher accuracy than token-wise recomputation methods such as CacheBlend.
 In addition, DroidSpeak introduces a hidden state cache to skip recomputation for the initial few non-recomputed layers and directly feed to the first recomputed layer.
 However, although DroidSpeak is the closest to our work, it still processes hidden states for already seen context, similar to other approaches, so it reduces only the key and value projections for cache updates while leaving most computation unchanged.
 This highlights that fully reusing KV caches to eliminate computation for redundant context across models remains challenging.
 Moreover, KV cache sharing tailored to multi-LoRA systems remains largely overlooked despite their wide deployment in practice.
 To the best of our knowledge, this is the first work that explicitly tailors KV cache sharing to multi-LoRA agent settings and our work is complementary to prior cache-sharing methods.